jerm-jerm/quartz/content/DND Mystrala/2 The New Ledgermen/Charles Brand.md

 We discovered on our mission to find Block 233 that Charles once lived among the Ashborne, who welcomed him into their society.
 He married and built a life before being taken by the Empire in some manner.
 The Ashborne presumed him dead; his loss weighed heavily on the community.
 His own memory has since been realigned, and he now shows little lasting sentiment toward either the life he led or its erasure.

 ## NOTE (Editorial Addenda)

+Charles: He is haunted by visions of a woman with sad eyes asking him, "Then what type of man are you Charles Brand?"